J4ckie0x17/EAR_checker/README.md

 🔍 A Python tool to detect EAR (External After Redirect / Authentication Bypass via Direct Access) vulnerabilities based on misconfigured redirection with content.

 ---
+## ❓ What is an EAR Vulnerability?

+**Execution After Redirect (EAR)** is an attack in which an attacker intentionally ignores redirection responses (such as HTTP 30X) and directly retrieves sensitive content that was intended only for authenticated users.

+A successful EAR exploit can lead to unauthorized data exposure — and in some cases, complete compromise of the application.

+---

 ## 🚀 Features